opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 ### Automatically mapped fields

-Once you navigate to the **Configure field mapping** page, the system attempts to automatically map fields between the two sources.
-The **Automatically mapped fields** table contains mappings that the system created automatically after defining the detector.
+Once you select a data source and log type, the system attempts to automatically map fields between the log and rule fields.
+Select the **Automatically mapped fields** arrow to expand the list of these mappings.
 When the field names are similar to one another, the system can successfully match the two, as shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/Security/automatic-mappings.png" alt="Field mapping example for automatic mappings" width="85%">